Enterprises are important contributors and users of the EOSC

-Specifically, the EOSCpilot project is engaging with enterprises with the aim of supporting the industrial development, strengthening Europe’s competitiveness in the sector and spreading to the industry the research and other results.
-Furthermore, industry can play a significant role in the validation of the EOSCpilot project results and outputs and provide a direct feedback on the needs for final development of the EOSC.
-In addition, enterprises can compare state-of-the-art in the public and private domains and force EOSCpilot results to have a significant impact in technological advancement and to the society.
+Enterprises helped validate the EOSCpilot project results and outputs, and gave feedback on the final development needs of the EOSC.
+In addition, Enterprises helped to compare state-of-the-art in the public and private domains and force EOSCpilot results to have a significant impact in technological advancement and to the society.

 - Access to Open Science data, publications and software